iamrblc/monty_hall_paradox_simulator/README.md

 Like all probabilistic problems work only on large sample sizes.
 Even if you swap, you still have only a ~66.6% chance of winning.
 Which is still quite slim.

 ## Also note :goat:
 The problem was named after American TV host Monty Python whose show (Let's Make a Deal) had a *similar* setup.
-The winning door held a car, the two others a goat each.
+The winning door held a car, the two other ones a goat each.
 The reason why I don't follow the usual naming convention (i.e. car, goat) and use winner/loser dichotomy instead is not only because the show's selection part was a bit different from the (in)famous Monty Hall Paradox.

 **I did so mostly because I would't give a f.ck about the car if I could have a cute goat instead.**